Las Vegas Probate Lawyer & Trust Administration Attorneys

 Probate is the Legal Process of Changing Title to Assets From a Deceased Person to the Person or Entity Entitled to Receive Those Assets.

 The assets of an estate will pass to the beneficiaries named in a will or trust.
 If there is no will or trust, then the assets will pass to the heirs under Nevada law – this is usually the closest living family member(s).
 Probate administration and trust administration is the process to collect and manage the assets left behind, pay the appropriate expenses and debts, and distribute the assets as required.
-A personal representative is in charge of a probate administration, and a trustee is in charge of a trust administration.
+A personal representative is in charge of the Nevada probate administration, and a trustee is in charge of a trust administration.
 Both are known as a fiduciary (someone who is held to fiduciary duties).

 Probate in Nevada